Reviews You Can Rely On

 Measured Weight of Tested Length 6lb 14oz

 The Never Summer Proto FR is friendly for learning and expanding your riding skills.
 We love that this board is more user-friendly than several of these beasts that require taming.
-With an easier entry level, the Proto FR allows intermediate riders that are ready for the next step in their progression to get on a deck that is fully capable of charging, but also will not be so darn difficult to ride that it will take a whole day to figure out.
+With an easier entry level, the Proto FR allows intermediate riders who are ready for the next step in their progression to get on a deck that is fully capable of charging but also will not be so darn difficult to ride that it will take a whole day to figure out.
 The triple camber profile provides exceptional edge hold on firm snow while making the camber feel more palatable and user-friendly.
+Ross says, “The Proto FR definitely wants to play.
+I could see this being a great board for intermediate riders who are ready to take their riding to the next level.”
 This board is suitable for powder days, spring slush days, and anything in between.
 It's got tons of pop, a playful flex, and a sidecut that will allow you to lay lots of corduroy trenches.

-This board showcases Never Summer's innovative triple camber design.
+This board showcases Never Summer's innovative triple-camber design.
 Experienced riders from traditional cambered boards may need a day to figure out how to ride this profile.
 While it offers decent float in powder to keep you enjoying magical days, we found ourselves trying to maximize the float by setting the bindings back on deeper days.
-If all mountain freestyle is your jam, we recommend the Arbor Candle Rain which was built for going fast, taking chances, and stomping big tricks for the camera.
+If all-mountain freestyle is your jam, we recommend the Arbor Candle Rain which was built for going fast, taking chances, and stomping big tricks for the camera.
 But the Rain comes with its own set of “cons.”
 With an all-positive camber and a deep sidecut, sometimes it tends to have a mind of its own.

 Read more: Never Summer Proto FR